erikgrueter1/yelp-fusion/README.md

 ## License

-The gem is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).
+The gem is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT), Copyright (c) 2018 Jobcase, Inc

 ## Code of Conduct